HTMformer: Hybrid Time and Multivariate Transformer for Time Series Forecasting: Details of Model Efficiency

 \section{Details of Model Efficiency}

 For a comprehensive efficiency comparison, we evaluate HTMformer against three highly competitive baselines, including MultiPatchFormer~\citep{naghashi2025multipatchformer}, WPMixer~\citep{murad2024wp}, and PatchTST~\citep{nie2023time}, across eight datasets.
-The evaluation considers three key metrics: training time, GPU memory footprint, and total parameter count, with the input sequence length fixed at 96 and the prediction length at 192.
-Moreover, the experimental hardware conditions and parameter configurations follow those described in \underline{Appendix~\ref{app:B}}, and the best results are marked in red.
+The evaluation considers three key metrics: training time, GPU memory footprint, with the input sequence length fixed at 96 and the prediction length at 192.
+Moreover, the experimental hardware conditions and parameter configurations follow those described in \underline{Appendix~\ref{app:E}}, and the best results are marked in red.
 The full results are shown in Table~\ref{fig:time_memory} (\textbf{Left}) and Table~\ref{fig:time_memory} (\textbf{Right}).
-The training time and GPU usage serve as an intuitive indicator of total parameter count, so detailed reporting is omitted.
 Across all datasets, HTMformer achieves the best training time and GPU memory footprint.
 Notably, for high-dimensional datasets, particularly when the number of variate dimensions exceeds one hundred, HTMformer delivers nearly three times the training speed of the second-best model and requires only one-third of its memory footprint.
 Moreover, this advantage becomes increasingly pronounced as dimensionality grows.
-This superiority stems from our lightweight design philosophy, in which HTME avoids overemphasizing temporal feature extraction and HTMformer adopts only a vanilla Transformer encoder combined with the inverted input strategy.
+HTME is a lightweight module that enables simple models focused on temporal feature modeling to incorporate the influence of multivariate correlations, thereby achieving performance comparable to that of complex models.